 The Importance of Having an Emergency Water Plan

 In third world countries, when the local water supplies are compromised, disease is not far behind.
 This is because the body needs to be well hydrated for the immune system to work.
 Also, without water the population can’t keep their hygiene to an acceptable level which also contributes to infections and the spread of disease.

-Water storage is extremely critical.
-When our basic infrastructure (such as the water or sewage pipes) begin to decay, they require more and more maintenance to keep them running.
-In even the smallest localized emergency, many residents experience what it is like to turn on their faucet only to see a few drops come out.
-Having water stored away will not only ensure you and your family are well hydrated during a crisis but that they can remain healthy as water is critical to proper sanitation.
+In even the smallest localized emergency, it is not uncommon for residents to experience what it is like to turn on their faucet only to see a few drops come out.
+Having water stored away will not only ensure you and your family are well comfrotable during a crisis but that they can remain healthy and sanitary.

-Minimum – 1 gallon of water per person, per day: This is widely considered to be the bare minimum for survival.
+Minimum – 1 gallon of water per person, per day: This is widely considered to be the bare minimum for the human body to survive.
 Therefore if you have 50 gallons of water stored away, then you could theoretically survive 50 days.
-Or for two people, 25 days.
+Or two people could survive for 25 days.

-Recommended – 2 gallons of water per person, per day: This is because you need additional water for cleaning and as a means to keep you and your environment sanitary.
-Also, there may be a day or two where your body requires additional water intake (sickness, additional work, etc).
+Recommended – 2 gallons of water per person, per day: This is because you need additional water for cleaning and as a means to keep your environment sanitary.
+Also, there may be a day or two where your body requires additional water intake (sickness, strenuous work, etc).
 You do not know what kind of situations you’ll be in, so be prepared for any.

 Large Containers (55 gal +)

 Many people like to store significant amounts of water for an emergency in large containers such as 55 gallon drums, 275 gallon water totes (pictured below), or even 2000+ gallon water tanks.
 This is a great way to put away a large quantity of water but don’t forget that this means the water is not portable.
 Also, if the water tank is compromised then you may loose a large portion of your emergency supply of water.